Center for International Studies

 GEO 3303Economic Geography3

-or HIST 2311 History of World Civilization to the 17th Century
+or HIST 2311 History of World Civilizations to the Early Modern Period

-HIST 2312History of World Civilization from the 17th Century3
+HIST 2312History of World Civilizations from the Early Modern Era to the Present3

 The below courses are core classes dependent on the student’s chosen concentration.6